-Twin Lakes near Bridgeport California is the perfect escape from the stress and challenges of everyday life.
-Fish, hike or just sit back and enjoy the spectacular scenery.
+Twin Lakes near Bridgeport, California, is the perfect escape from the stress and challenges of everyday life.
+Fish, hike, or just sit back and enjoy the spectacular scenery.
 For those wishing to stay a few days, there are plenty of campgrounds to choose from.
-For visitors seeking the comforts of home Twin Lakes Resort and Annett’s Mono Village both offer cabin rentals in an Alpine setting.
+Visitors seeking the comforts of home Twin Lakes Resort and Annett’s Mono Village offer cabin rentals in an Alpine setting.

 Fishing at Twin Lakes

 Fishing is one of the most popular activities at Twin Lakes.
 Several species of trout can be found in the rivers and lakes in the Bridgeport area.
 These include Rainbow, Brown, and Cutthroat varieties.
 The current California state record brown trout was caught in the Upper Twin Lakes and weighed a hefty 26lbs 8oz.
 Most of the trout in the lakes is Rainbow in the 1 – 5-pound range.

 Twin Lakes Resort on the lower lake features cabins that can be rented nightly or weekly.
 Each cabin includes towels and bed linen, a BBQ pit, cooking utensils, and a picnic table.
 There is a laundromat on-site, as well as a general store.
 The store is stocked with canned goods, candy bars.
 Fresh produce, baked goods, and much more.
 Website.

 The tackle shop at Twin Lakes Resort is well-equipped to get you geared up and out on the water.
 Marina services include boat rentals.
 Kayaks, paddle-boards, Pontoon Boats, Aluminum Fishing boats are all available.
 The Marina and Tackle shop is open from the last Saturday of April until early November.

 Annett’s Mono Village